limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 The photo of each person was intentiionally flipped to throw you off when you are searching in Google Images.

 The common denominator that linked each person was the song "_I Hear You Knocking_".
-Each of them covered the song at some point in time.
+Each of them had covered the song at some point in time.
 Combined with Port of Tacoma, it was very obvious that we are looking at port knocking here.

 Port knocking required connecting to a sequence of ports in the correct order before certain port(s) are revealed.
 The year which the song was covered by each person makes it a good starting point to guess the correct port sequence.